alban-read/M1-MICRO-FORTH/dumbint.md

 Use words or bytes where words or bytes will do.

-Support integer and decimal maths
+Support integer and decimal and matrix maths

+Support connecting to C (as I need to talk to OS graphics library)

 Use ASCII